toshke/aws-keys-sectool/README.md

 Code within the repo allows you to
 - list all of the working profiles from `~/.aws/credentials`, including those based on session tokens
 - optionally protect yourself from AWS keys usage by simply whitelistening only current IP address for API calls.
-This does come with few caveats:
+This, however, does come with a few caveats:

-  - credentials need to allow `iam:PutUserPolicy` on the user credentials itself.
+  - This works only if credentials allow `iam:PutUserPolicy` on the user    credentials itself.
 Optionally, you can provide admin credentials to perform this operation using `--admin-profile` option

   - in order not to lock yourself out when changing IPs, [iam:PutUserPolicy] is left out of the protection, however it does have UserAgent string protection that would prevent it's usage by any process that are unaware of this script/method existance.

-  - everytime client IP address is changed, script needs be executed again to align the policy with the new IP        address
+  - everytime client IP address is changed, script needs be executed again to align the policy with the new IP           address, consider scheduling 'update' command per examples below

 ## Requirements